league-of-legends-devs/league-tooltips/README.md

 ### Release :
 - [ ] Use the [languages strings](https://developer.riotgames.com/api/methods#!/1055/3627) to show the ratios names in the champion spells
 - [ ] IE9 compatibility
-- [ ] Cache the retrieved Riot datas on server side
 - [ ] Champion passives
 - [ ] Allow to choose between setting the data id or the data key in `data-*`
 - [ ] Add the mouseover listener to the newly created tooltips in the DOM